killerducky/killerducky.github.io/shogi/study_plan.md

     * Survival mode at [Playshogi](http://playshogi.com)
         * These start at mate in 3, but they are hard
     * [karakoro 1](https://lishogi.org/study/Ke2kN7y8) [karakoro 2](https://lishogi.org/study/TAwMYdcw) [karakoro 3](https://lishogi.org/study/Fookcq1d)
         * Level 1 is called beginner, but they are hard.
-The others are even harder!
+The others are even harder.
     * [Knight and Gold sacrifices](https://lishogi.org/study/5kMrKUiG)
         * This one is hard too, but it has two themes and repeats those over and over
 * Studies about openings